floushee/redis-cluster/README.md

 # My redis playgroud
 I am using this playground to learn about redis and high availability.
+The setup is based on this [blog post](https://www.willandskill.se/en/setup-a-highly-available-redis-cluster-with-sentinel-and-haproxy/).